GU-DataLab/PoliBERTweet/README.md

 We tested in `pytorch v1.10.2` and `transformers v4.18.0`.

-- To fine-tune our models for a specific task (e.g. stance detection), see the [Huggingface Doc](https://huggingface.co/docs/transformers/training)
+- To fine-tune our models for a specific task (e.g. stance detection), see the [HuggingFace Doc](https://huggingface.co/docs/transformers/training)
 - Please see specific model pages above for more usage details.
 Below is a sample use case.

 ### 1. Load the model and tokenizer